clairefro/obsidian-chat-cbt-plugin/README.md

 To get started using ChatCBT, you need to configure an AI platform connection from the ChatCBT plugin settings menu.

-You have two options: a paid cloud service (OpenAI) or free local service (Ollama).
+You have two options:

+- **OpenAI** - a paid cloud service
+- **Ollama** - a free local service

-OpenAI is recommended for conversation quality and speed, with the cavaet that it is a paid service and that your messages are sent to OpenAI.
+**OpenAI** is recommended for conversation quality and speed, with the cavaet that it is a paid service, and that your messages are sent to OpenAI.
 See [OpenAI's data privacy policy](https://openai.com/policies/privacy-policy).

 ### Choosing a model